Here is his mail with a link to the module:

 I also ended up creating a module I published on Codeplex, since I couldn`t find any complete library for managing network adapters from PowerShell (or other languages for that matter).

-J (Win 8 will provide native modules for things like this, but I guess they won`t be backward compatible)”
+So let`s hope people in the community will contribute with more commands to the module… J (Win 8 will provide native modules for things like this, but I guess they won`t be backward compatible)”

 --END--